erenard/presentation/jstoolchain/slides.md

 --

-Since we do client-side JavaScript, let's start with AMD.
+Since we focus on the client-side, let's start with AMD.

 ---